dotplug/dotfiles/README.md

 These folders are what we call **topics**.
 The structure of each topic is as follows:

-- **macos/Brewfile**: This list represent all the applications and tools that will be installed with [Homebrew Cask](http://caskroom.io).
-Everything we install should be installed with Homebrew and if required you should update the Brewfile.
+- **os/Brewfile**: This list represent all the applications and tools that will be installed with [Homebrew Cask](http://caskroom.io).
+All the Brewfile located inside the dotfiles will generate a Brewfile in $HOME/.Brewfile.
 - **topic/bin/**: Anything inside the bin directory will be added to the $PATH, so you can use it with `dotfiles bin-path`.
 - **topic/install.sh**: Any file named `install.sh` will be executed automatically when exeucting `dotfiles install`
 - **topic/\<FILENAME | DIRNAME>.symlink**: Any file that ends with `*.symlink` will be added as a symlink to your $HOME.